-- a) All joint investigations involving alleged violations of Department operating standards. - b) Emergency incidents involving serious injury and/or fatalities to Union members. - c) Contract Negotiations: - c.1 Contingent upon sufficient staffing being available the day of the meeting so backfill is not required. - c.2 Cost neutral to the City, so as to not incur extra cost to the City. - c.3 The Union agrees to cover any extra costs. - c.4 As deemed appropriate by the Chief of the Department or his/her designee.
+- a) All joint investigations involving alleged violations of Department operating standards. - b) Emergency incidents involving serious injury and/or fatalities to Union members. - c) Contract Negotiations: - Contingent upon sufficient staffing being available the day of the meeting so backfill is not required. - Cost neutral to the City, so as to not incur extra cost to the City. - The Union agrees to cover any extra costs. - As deemed appropriate by the Chief of the Department or their designee.

-The President of the Union or his/her designee will provide a list of required representatives as needed per event.
+The President of the Union or their designee will provide a list of required representatives as needed per event.
 Members participating in the above listed events who are not on duty, or not scheduled to work, shall participate as representatives of the Union, on Union time, and at the expense of the Union.